hscrocha/CodeClonesActivity/README.md

 ```
 ../rcfviewer-0.2/rcfviewer.sh
 ```
 If that displays an empty interface, it means the rcfviewer is working and you can skip to the next paragraph.
 If you get any errors, it is probably because the runner copied the wrong library.
 Open the `rcfviewer-0.2` folder in your file explorer, and look inside the folder `jar/swt`.
 Order the files by date, and pick the most current version for your operating system and hardware.
 Copy the `swt-<os-hardware>.jar` file to the `jar` folder and rename it as `swt.jar`.
 Try running rcfviewer again from the command line.
-If it does not work, try copying a different library.
+If it does not work, try copying a different library. **If your rcfviewer is not opening, re-read this paragraph and follow the instructions here very carefully**.

 Now that rcfviewer works, let's ask it to display our clone report.
 Make sure you are still on the freemercator as your current folder and type in the terminal/prompt:
 ```